skasslatter/iw-news-explorer/README.md

-# Interfacewer News Explorer Test
+# Interfacewerk News Explorer Test

 Hello!
 Welcome to our Angular development test.
 This test has been created in order to assess your level.
-In the next 4h, you will develop a small application.
+In the next 4h, you will be developing a small Angular application.

 ## Setup